 Crohn's disease is chronic inflammatory disease of the bowel and has only recently been recognized as a significant disease in children and adolescents.
 It’s a form of inflammatory bowel disease (IBD).

+Crohn’s disease is a lifelong inflammatory bowel disease (IBD) involving segments of the digestive system.
 In a child with Crohn's disease, the immune system attacks healthy tissue in the digestive tract.
 The tissue becomes swollen and inflamed, causing the intestine walls to thicken.

 The digestive system goes from the mouth to the anus, and Crohn's disease can affect any part of it, including the mouth, esophagus (the tube connecting the mouth and stomach), stomach, and rectum, as well as both the small intestine and large intestine.
 Crohn's disease most frequently occurs at the end of the small intestine and the beginning of the large intestine.